remarcmij/vanilla-starter/docs/RECIPES.md

 ### 1.1 Function declarations

-Throughout the example applications in this repo all functions at the file/module level have been defined using regular function declarations while arrow function syntax has been used for internal functions.
+In the example applications of this repo all functions at the file/module level have been defined using regular function declarations while arrow function syntax has been used for internal functions.
 This is a personal preference of the author.
 Whether you do the same or not is up to you.
-However, whatever approach you take, it is important that you do it consistently throughout your code.
+However, whatever approach you take, it is important that you do this consistently throughout your code.

 ## 2. Page Functions